Which VM Network Should I Choose?

 - Option: IF the people outside UT-Austin know how to use the UT-VPN service and they all will have the appropriate credientials to permit them to use it, you could choose: AUSTIN-Private-vlan-xxx

-- I'm provisioning a server that needs to connect to a software vendor to download updates but only campus and VPN users should access the server.
+- You are provisioning a server that needs to connect to a software vendor to download updates but only campus and VPN users should access the server.
 Choose UTNIC-NAT-vlan-xxx or Austin-NAT-vlan-xxx depending on whether the primary host name should be in austin.utexas.edu or another DNS zone (see above examples).

-Many departments have networks (VLANs) that are allocated for their use in the datacenter.
-They may have standard firewall configurations that permit access based on being on that particular network segment.
+Many departments have networks (VLANs) allocated for their use in the datacenter.
+These networks may have standard firewall configurations that permit access based on being on that particular network segment.

 For departmental VLANs, the UT-VMG service VM Network will be named: